-A simple score from 0 to 100% to align your team around how often you're meeting your ideal environmental levels.
+A score from 0 to 100% that shows how often you meet your ideal environmental conditions.

-Take the example of the common temperature and relative humidity chart so common in environmental monitoring reports.
+The following example shows a temperature and relative humidity (RH) chart that is common in environmental monitoring reports.

-Range and fluctuation calculations for temperature, RH, and illuminance
+The following range and fluctuation calculations are for temperature, RH, and illuminance.

 % in range